Best Things To Do In Honfleur, France

 Visit The “Jardin Des Personnalités”

-As I wrote above this garden – “Garden of Personalities” or in French “Jardin Des personnalités” can be found on the sidewalk that leads to Butin beach.
-So, you can do this before or after you decide to take a stroll on the beach and relax there.
+As I wrote above, this garden – “Garden of Personalities” or in French “Jardin Des personnalités” can be found on the sidewalk that leads to Butin Beach.

 Where we stayed in Honfleur: